 A tax schedule is a form the IRS requires you to prepare in addition to your tax return when you have certain types of income or deductions.
 These commonly include things like significant amounts of interest income, mortgage interest or charitable contributions.
 Generally, the totals you compute on these schedules are transferred to your Form 1040.
-When you qualify to complete a simpler tax form, such as the Form 1040EZ, then additional schedules are not required.

 If you elect to itemize your deductions rather than claim the standard deduction, then you must prepare a Schedule A and attach it to your Form 1040.
 Schedule A is the tax form where you report the amount of your itemized deductions.
 Some of the itemized deductions listed on Schedule A include medical and dental expenses, various state taxes, mortgage interest, and charitable contributions.
 If your Schedule A total exceeds the standard deduction, you are typically better off itemizing your deductions.